+18

+Impact highlights

+Arifu

 Taking quality education to scale through a new kind of platform

-Investment type Convertible Debt Location Kenya Year founded 2013 Founders Craig Heintzman, Sector Education
+Investment type Convertible Debt Location Kenya Year founded 2013 Founders Craig Heintzman, Marisa Conway Sector Education

+The need

 Access to relevant information has been democratized in the internet age.
 In the wake of the pandemic, the role of technology in both formal and informal education is growing significantly.
 In 2021, EdTech investments grew by 3x globally relative to pre-pandemic levels.
 However, Africa bucked this trend with one of the main hindrances being internet connectivity.
-Only 18% of Africa's population has access to internet14.
+Only 18% of Africa's population has access to internet.
 For those that can access it, just 500MB of data can cost up to 15% of average monthly incomes or more than school fees for their children.
-15 Moreover, the information is rarely packaged effectively, and less than a third of training programs (i.e. business training, financial training etc.) improve earnings or employment.
+Moreover, the information is rarely packaged effectively, and less than a third of training programs (i.e. business training, financial training etc.) improve earnings or employment.

+The solution

 Arifu provides a platform that delivers leading-edge technology over the most widely accessible mobile channels, to better distribute training, information and educative content.
 Corporations and international organizations (i.e. World Bank, UN) in any sector can use Arifu's platform to provide training and information through SMS to anyone with a basic phone.
 For example, companies can train their suppliers (such as farmers) to improve their efficiency or quality of their outputs, and development organisations can train or educate a target population on a particular topic.